 Target audience includes job coaches and other professionals working with persons with disabilities in supported employment.
 This programme is also useful for those considering entry into this area of work.

 A minimum of three GCE ‘O’ Level credits and a minimum English Language (speaking, reading, writing and listening) proficiency level equivalent to C6 GCE ‘O’ level or Employability Skills System Workplace Literacy (WPL) Level 6 is required.
 Applicants are required to upload their GCE ‘O’ Level Certification or equivalent certification during the online registration process.

 Upon completion of the course, graduates will be able to:

-- Assist persons with disabilities in their career planning and development of their career portfolio.
+- Apply appropriate employment and job development theories in assisting persons with disabilities in their career planning

 Programme Duration: This course is offered on a part time basis and has a total duration of 115 hours.
 Trainings will be delivered online via Zoom.
 Where applicable, assessments will be conducted physically in SSI on a separate day.
 Details will be shared with successful learners and/or in class.

 Lesson Timings: 9.30am to 5.30pm

 Fees: Full fees of $4,280 (Inclusive of GST) and nett fees of $1,284 (Inclusive of GST, after SSG subsidy).
 A non-refundable application fee of SGD 53.50 (including GST) is applicable.

 Other subsidies available: